Have you ever wondered what Nate and Matthew are referring to on the Fantasy Focus?

 - What does “Blowing the roof off the door” mean?

-Matthew misspoke on a podcast when he ended to say “blowing the roof off the house”.
+Matthew misspoke on a podcast when he intended to say “blowing the roof off the house”.
 Nate caught it immediately and continued to bring it up in further podcasts.
 A fan wrote in and wanted to have this phrase preserved and suggested that it mean the following for fantasy purposes: It is used to describe a player that preformed horribly when all logic suggested that he would have a great fantasy day.
 See the 11-26-2013 podcast.

 - What’s “The War By The Shore”?